woodman231/AddAndExportAllMonsters/README.md

 - I would agree that it would have been better to start with some model classes that represented the data that I wanted: however, I didn't know what I needed to know.
 So this is how I found out.
 I may back track and create classes, but as you can tell the objects are pretty complex.

 - This was inspired by [https://github.com/Eradev/MonsterSanctuaryMods](https://github.com/Eradev/MonsterSanctuaryMods)

+- If you are just looking for the results of running this export then see this repository [https://github.com/woodman231/ExportedMonsterSanctuaryData](https://github.com/woodman231/ExportedMonsterSanctuaryData)